 The Commission’s state aid rules allow for the use of public funding for investments in broadband networks, when these investments bring substantial improvements to the existing networks (so-called “step change”).

 Broadband Europe showcases more than 200 successful European broadband projects in a database of good practices.
 It also provides information and guidance on investing in broadband development, technological solutions, business models, financing tools and measures to reduce the costs of broadband deployment.
+The Broadband Handbook for rural and remote areas will help policy makers and broadband project managers to rollout high-speed networks in rural or remote territories.

 The country pages for each Member State provide information on developments in broadband, the national broadband strategies and policies, financial instruments, major projects, links to publications and contact information of responsible authorities.
 The network of the Broadband Competence Offices supports broadband deployment across the EU.